phili67/ecclesiacrm/Documentation/doc-en/docs/user-guide/doc-admin/person/doc-create-person.md

 ##Pour créer une personne To create a member

-Go to menu "Individual and families", then "Individual", and "add an Individual"
+Go to menu "People & Families", then "Persons", and "Add New Person"

 ![Screenshot](../../../img/person/admin/addPerson.png)